Inncee81/33nano/README.md

 - He loves writing.
 Learning about markdown fully manifested his writing addiction.

 5. **How many languages does PKN know?**
 - His linguistic skills are not yet quantifiable as he is a Polyglot in the making...
 He is fluent in English & Chichewa.
 He recently learned Latin because he was tired of using an English dictionary.
 He is currently learning Swahili due to the limitations of Chichewa.
-He wishes to learn Japanese and Korean at some point in order to read more Manga & Manhwa without waiting for English scanlations.
+He wishes to learn Japanese and Korean at some point in order to read more Manga & Manhwa without waiting for English scanlations(read legally).

  6, **Does PKN watch anime?**
  - He used to, but eventually moved on to exlusively reading Manga, later abandoning Manga for Manhwa.